 Day one of INHSU 2022 featured sessions on reducing drug-related harms, community perspectives, the overdose crisis and more.
-View day 1’s program here.
+View the conference program here.

 Day two of INHSU 2022 focused on HCV and HIV models of care, improving the care cascade and innovations in testing, among other topics.
-View day 2’s program here.
+View the conference program here.

 Day three of INHSU 2022 focused on improving the health of people who use drugs, with further content around reducing drug-related harms.
-View day 3’s program here.
+View the conference program here.

 The poster presentations for INHSU 2022 are grouped into themes including Addressing Drug Related Harms, HCV and HIV Models of Care, Interventions to Enhance the Care Cascade, and more.
 View the Poster Program here.